curriculum-crawler/curriculum-crawler/README.md

     - In the next 24 hours I
     - Do I have any impediments

+## Impediment removal plan
+- Meeting scheduled for 11am July 5th with Professor to resolve impediments.

 # Test Driven Development
 - All Backend Server tests are executed on every checkin to Master at https://github.com/curriculum-crawler/curriculum-crawler/actions (Java CI with Gradle)
 - To view the tests executions